Bengreen/raspi-cluster-ansible/roles/gatewayserver/files/python/README.md

 2. Install the required packages with `pip install -r requirements.txt`
 3. Make sure the app's settings are configured correctly (see `app/settings.py`).
 You can also use environment variables to define sensitive settings, eg. DB connection variables
-4. You can then run your app during development with `adev runserver -s static app`
+4. You can then run your app during development with `adev runserver -s static gateway`

+# Run server
+Run the server in prod mode (after installing)

+    python -m gateway